duckduckgo/duckduckhack-docs/ddh-intro.md

 We welcome new contributors to dive in and improve live Instant Answers.
 It's a great, hands-on way to learn how things work.
 Start by [setting up your development environment](http://docs.duckduckhack.com/welcome/setup-dev-environment.html).

+You can see all "low-hanging fruit" issues neatly organized in one place on our [Live Issues Page](https://duck.co/ia/dev/issues?tag=lowhangingfruit), or get an overview of all [Instant Answers in development](https://duck.co/ia/dev/pipeline).

 Have a [favorite Instant Answer](http://duck.co/ia) that you want to make even better?
-Feel free to dive in.
+Feel free to dive in and make changes.

-We also make sure to identify "low-hanging fruit" for new community members to work on.

-- [Goodie Low Hanging Fruit](https://github.com/duckduckgo/zeroclickinfo-goodies/issues?q=is%3Aopen+is%3Aissue+label%3A%22Low-Hanging+Fruit%22) (Instant Answers that **do not** make external calls)
-- [Spice Low Hanging Fruit](https://github.com/duckduckgo/zeroclickinfo-spice/issues?q=is%3Aopen+is%3Aissue+label%3A%22Low-Hanging+Fruit%22) (Instant Answers that call external APIs)

 ## Inspiration